 The Management Company and the Investment Manager will generally seek a balanced distribution between environmental and social objectives among the Sub-Fund's sustainable investments.
+The Sub-Fund is committed to a are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-The Sub-Fund is committed to a minimum proportion of 5% of total investments that are classified as sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+minimum proportion of 5% of total investments that are classified as sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
 It is determined whether a company has an environmental or a social objective by reviewing the company's E and S scores, as well as considering the SDG revenue exposure, in the ESG Scorecard.